 Let’s think about this.
-When most people use the term “SEO” they are discussing a desire.
-That desire is to get more visibility for their website (and obviously, their product or service) with their primary customers or prospects.
+When most people use the term “SEO,” they are discussing a desire.
+That desire is to get more visibility for their website (and obviously, their product or service) among their primary customers or prospects.
 If you are immersed in SEO, you already know what the implication of this is.

-On the other hand, if you are NOT immersed in SEO, let me lay out the basic overview of the true specialties needed for an SEO project to succeed in a competitive market:
+On the other hand, if you are NOT well versed in SEO, let me lay out the basic overview of the true specialties needed for an SEO project to succeed in a competitive market: